 A RapidEye Scene Product is an individual framed scene, captured by the satellite in its line-scan of the Earth.
 Scenes within a strip are overlapping, and not organized to any particular tiling grid system.

-RapidEye Scene products range from 75 x 50 square kilometers to 75 x 300 square kilometers.
-They are represented in the Planet Platform as the REScene item type.
+RapidEye Scene Products range from 75 x 50 square kilometers to 75 x 300 square kilometers.
+They are represented in the Planet Platform as the REScene

-RapidEye Scene and OrthoTile imagery products are available for download in the form of imagery assets.
-Multiple asset types are made available for Scene and OrthoTile products, each with differences in radiometric processing, and/or rectification.
+RapidEye Scene and OrthoTile imagery products are still available for download in the form of imagery assets.
+Multiple Asset Types are available for Scene and OrthoTile products, each with differences in radiometric processing, and/or rectification.

-Basic Analytic (basic_analytic) assets are non-orthorectified, calibrated, multispectral imagery products that have been corrected for sensor artifacts and transformed to Top of Atmosphere (at-sensor) radiance.
-These products are designed for data science and analytic applications, and for users who wish to geometrically correct the data themselves (leveraging the associated rational polynomial coefficient asset type).
+) assets are non-orthorectified, calibrated, multispectral imagery products that have been corrected for sensor artifacts and transformed to Top of Atmosphere (at-sensor) radiance.
+These products are designed for data science and analytic applications, and for users who wish to geometrically correct the data themselves (leveraging the associated rational polynomial coefficient Asset Type).

 You can find our complete Imagery Product Specification here.